ngs-doo/revenj/tutorials/revenj-tutorial-raw-sql.md

 ####Pre-existing tables

 Although most benefits of DSL Platform can be extracted on [Greenfield projects](https://en.wikipedia.org/wiki/Greenfield_project) where database schema can be managed by DSL Platform, Revenj can also be used on existing database.
-If SQL concept is defined with a table name and primary keys it will be considered writable; which means it can be used as standard aggregate root within Revenj.
+If SQL concept is defined with a table name and primary keys it will be considered writeable; which means it can be used as standard aggregate root within Revenj.
 An example of such definition is:

     SQL LegacyTable module.table(key1, key2) {